passionlim/intensive/RolePlay_OverseasVacaion.md

 < Nope..
 It’s free >

 Ok, I’m happy to hear that.
 Actually this is my first time to this country.
-I can feel comfortable if the GPS is installed in the car.
+I'm wondering if GPS is installed in the car.
 Does the car have it?

 < Yap, It is installed. >